jlechem/IpViewer/trunk/readme.txt

 Current Version is 1.9

+New installers were uploaded since the file version numbers had gotten out of synch on the help pages and the shortcuts.

 Fixed a bug with external ip address.

 Currently after installation if you can't get your external ip address make